 In the OffPage area, the anchor text (link text) should be mentioned with regard to keywords.
 To use anchor texts in a natural way for off-page projects, the targeted queries can be used in marketing campaigns and in the content structure.
 Thus, the backlinks which are created in a natural way can be used with the targeted queries.
 The link text or anchor text is a strong signal to Google and an important working method for search engine optimization or link algorithms.
 However, excessive “spammy” use of anchor text can result in penalties.
 It is therefore important to ensure that you do not only use money keywords for your external links.
 You can read our “Over-optimization Penalty in SEO Guideline” to learn more about this terminology.

-For AdWords, keywords have special meaning.
+For AdWords, keywords have special meanings.
 The cost of AdWords ads is determined using a bidding process.
 The more providers are willing to pay for a keyword, the more expensive the actual click price is.
 The monthly search volume of the booked keywords plays a particularly important role here.
 For search engine advertising in general, the search volume of the keywords is crucial.
-To learn more about Cost Per Click Model and AdWords Bidding system you can read our guidelines.
+To learn more about Cost Per Click Model and AdWords Bidding system, you can read our guidelines.

 Last Thoughts on Keywords and Holistic SEO

 Every Holistic SEO knows that keyword research or the concept of keywords is not of old importance.
 In particular, Google’s ability to use entities with keywords in detail accelerated this process.
-In this process, Google developed algorithms that make it easier to combine different search intents and queries such as Hummingbird and BERT in the same context.
+In this process, Google has developed algorithms that make it easier to combine different search intents and queries such as Hummingbird and BERT in the same context.
 Today, instead of keywords, content publishers come to the fore, focusing on a certain group of queries and the fine details of those queries, the entities related to those queries, that is, an entire subject.
 At this point, different concepts such as Gibberish Score, Keyword Stuffing, Unique Content, Duplicate Content, and Thin Content, and Information Gain Score come into play.
 Using Topics and topic clusters are more beneficial for SEO than using singular keywords.
-Keywords should show the search engine users’ neural network and their thinking way, in this context, keywords are a helper factor for Topic Exploring and Topical Content Structure building.
+Keywords should show search engine users’ neural networks and their thinking ways.
+In this context, keywords are a helper factor for Topic Exploring and Topical Content Structure building.

-In other words, phrases are stuck behind strings or keywords, entities, and the amount of information that content has and the way it is presented.
+In other words, phrases are stuck behind strings or keywords, entities, the amount of information that content has, and the way it is presented.
 At this point, a Holistic SEO should focus on leveraging every algorithm that Search Engine offers.
 This does not mean that keyword research or keywords should be ignored.
 It only shows that within the scope of Holistic SEO, it is necessary to run different metrics and approaches with a holistic approach in the most appropriate semantic structure.

 All of our content, including descriptive data and application guides on keywords, will be developed over time.